Islandora-Devops/isle-nginx-php-base/README.md

 A Docker base image which adds NGINX in a PHP image container then use [supervisord](http://supervisord.org/) as the process manager to run both services.

-This image can be used for any php app but it has some php and nginx [confd](http://www.confd.io/) templates, customized to work with a drupal app, which can be initialized in the app image extending this one.
+This image can be used for any php app but it has some php and nginx [confd](http://www.confd.io/) templates which can be initialized in the app image extending this one.

 ## Working with this image